hanish3464/WORD-pytorch/README.md

 **17 Dec, 2019** : Merged all the code of prejects and added OCR and Translation Results.

+**27 Dec, 2019** : Added initially refined train code of each project and updated README.md

 ## Install Requirements:

 `Pytorch==1.0.0(only)`